Azure/draft-classic/docs/install-cloud.md

 If you were using Docker Hub, for example, this command would be the `docker login` command.

 NOTE: Once configured, Draft will inject a registry auth secret into the destination namespace deploying the chart to the cluster so the image can be pulled from the registry.
-You do not need to add a container registry secret into your chart; Draft will do this for you.

 ## Running Tiller with RBAC enabled